 If you need a tooth replacement, a dental implant is the most secure and reliable option.
 But, what happens if you don’t have enough jawbone density to hold a dental implant in place?
 That’s where a sinus lift procedure can help.
-Caesar Sweidan, DDS, and the experienced team at St. Tammany Periodontics & Implants offer sinus lift procedures to restore healthy bone to successfully maintain a dental implant.
+Caesar Sweidan, DDS, Laura Smith, DDS, and the experienced team at St. Tammany Periodontics & Implants offer sinus lift procedures to restore healthy bone to successfully maintain a dental implant.
 There are two locations - Covington and Slidell, Louisiana, call the one nearest you or request an appointment online.

 A sinus lift is a type of procedure to add bone to your upper jaw.
 Generally, the procedure involves adding bone grafting material to an area around your top molars.
 The bone may be synthetic, or it may come from your own body, from a donor, or from animal sources.

 To create space for this new material, your periodontist shifts the sinus membrane higher, which is how the procedure gets its name.

 You may need a sinus lift procedure if you lose a tooth in your upper jaw.
 Underneath the tooth’s socket, it's normal to lose bone over time.
 Periodontal (gum) disease can also lead to bone loss, even if you still have your teeth.